 Make a List

-- Keep a running list of possible contacts.
+- Keep a running list of contacts.
 Start with friends, family, neighbors, classmates, professors, and past employers.

 Develop a Plan